Fort Minor: Status of Fort Minor (2020)

 In September 2020, Shinoda addressed the status of Fort Minor on the podcast The Green Room with Neil Griffiths, saying "I'm Fort Minor the way Trent Reznor is Nine Inch Nails.
 Like, Nine Inch Nails is a group effort, but if Trent doesn't do it, it's not a thing."

 He added that there is "no answer" about what's next for Fort Minor.
 "With Fort Minor I brought different people in to do different things and had some amazing features.
-I still believe that one of Black Thought's best verses of all time is on Right Now on the Fort Minor record and it just happens to be on my record.
-That would have been one my favourite verses he's ever done whether or not it was for that record.
+I still believe that one of Black Thought's best verses of all time is on Right Now on the Fort Minor record, and it just happens to be on my record.
+That would have been one of my favourite verses he's ever done, whether or not it was for that record.
 For me, there's a bit of a high bar.
 I don't know why."